UditaVed/UditaVed/README.md

 I am a Web Developer honing my skills in the problem-solving arena.
 * 👯 I'm into open source and currently working on next js and authentication.
 * 💬 Ask me about Web development, Open Source, WTM oppurtunties,3D modelling(Spline)
-* 📫 How to reach me: www.linkedin.com/in/udita-vishnoi on Linkedin and
+* 📫 How to reach me: www.linkedin.com/in/udita-vishnoi
 * 🪄 My favourite spell says **OK Future Lumos**